Coeur d’Alene High School 2020-2021

 - Semester two is Minor Scales/Arpeggios

 You will need to submit these assignments electronically by video submission, using either a school-supplied iPad or your own video capable device.

 These are worth 20 points each and if you are not happy with your score, you may re-submit for full credit until the due date.

-We will be using GOOGLE DRIVE for this assignment.
+We will be using GOOGLE DRIVE (or SCHOOLOGY) for this assignment.
 You will be given a code to join the class.

 Each scale/arpeggio will be a separate video.

 - Semester one - Four Scales due Oct, Nov, Dec (I will assign which scales)